-- ☑ Currently approved Part 1 ICD in Word format clean for date stamping (when applicable) - ☑ Currently approved Part 2 ICDs in Word format clean for date stamping (when applicable) - ✓ Currently approved Assent Forms in Word format clean for date stamping (when applicable) - ☑ Progress Report
+- Continuing Review or Study Closure Application completed in DISCOVR-e (Lead Site Information) - Currently approved Part 1 ICD in Word format clean for date stamping (when applicable) - Currently approved Part 2 ICDs in Word format clean for date stamping (when applicable) - Currently approved Assent Forms in Word format clean for date stamping (when applicable) - Progress Report before the local submission is provided in DISCOVR-e.
+The local submission should occur within 30 days of receipt of CR approval from the IRB of Record or per the update notification that is sent to the Investigator from DISCOVR-e.